 The biochemistry major—The biochemistry major is offered by the Chemistry Department and consists of the following one-semester courses: CHEM 211L, 212L, 309L, 311L, 313, 316L; PHYS 231L; MATH 132; BIOL 308L or 227L or 224L; BIOL 317L; and one elective course.
 The elective may be selected from any course in chemistry at the 300 level or above, or in biology at the 200 level or above.
 Students must take any laboratories associated with courses used to satisfy the elective requirement.
 Independent study and research may not be used to meet this requirement.
 Choice of electives should be made on the basis of the individual students' educational objectives and after consultation with the student's major adviser.
 The Writing Intensive Part II requirement is fulfilled by one of the following courses: CHEM 309L or CHEM 311L.
 The senior exercise for the biochemistry major is CHEM 316L.
 A grade of at least C- must be obtained in all required courses.

 Study away—Chemistry or biochemistry majors wishing to study away should plan well in advance of the semester or year they intend to go abroad.
-There are a variety of programs available, and students should review the information provided by the Office of International Programs and schedule a meeting with Professor Parr, the study abroad adviser in the Chemistry Department.
+There are a variety of programs available, and students should review the information provided by the Office of Study Away and schedule a meeting with Professor Parr, the study-abroad adviser in the Chemistry Department.
 In recent years, majors have studied in Australia and the British Isles.

 Advanced Placement—Students with an AP Chemistry test score of 4 or better will receive one course credit.
 This credit can be used to fulfill graduation requirements, but it cannot be used to fulfill any Chemistry Department prerequisite.